theikkinyeolde/heroku-wp-environment-sync/README.md

 heroku sync:dbsync --from from_environment_name --to to_environment_name
 ```

+Currently by default, the sync will store a dump to the cache folder which locates in ```~/.heroku-wp-environment-sync/cache/```.
+If for some reason you don't want to fetch a fresh dump (for instance, you might have an error in your syncfile search and replaces and after correcting the error you don't need a fresh dump) you can use ```--use-cache``` -flag.

 ### Dumping

 To dump a database from an environment in the syncfile, use: